Suitable for Iceland, perfect for Everest

-Making stitched-through down pockets for the down, rather than sewing through quilt style, is a lot more work and a lot more complicated to make.
-For this reason, the majority of down jackets on the market are 'stitch through' and the few that feature "Baffle construction" are more expensive.
+Making baffled-box down pockets for the down, rather than sewing through quilt style, is a lot more work and a lot more complicated to make.
+For this reason, the majority of down jackets are 'stitch through' and the few that feature "Baffle-box construction" are more expensive.

 The technology is usually reserved for the more demanding products such as the Tindur Down Jacket, where the production of a single piece can take up to 10 hours.

 Care for your Tindur and it will last a lifetime

 When washing, wash separately in a washing machine at 30°C with liquid soap specifically intended for down.
 Make sure all the zippers and snaps are closed.
 Do not use fabric softener or detergents that contain bleach or stain remover.
 After washing, the jacket should be dried in a low setting with a tennis ball (or something that beats the down).

 After about an hour in the dryer, it is recommended to turn the garment over.
 The total drying process can take up to approx. two to four hours, depending on the garment size.